astef/SparseNumerics/README.md

 # SparseInteger

-An value of this type represents a non-negative integer that can be very large (like those that occur as numeric values of high power towers, much larger than those that can be represented by `BigInteger` within feasible memory limits), subject to a condition that either:
+A value of this type represents a non-negative integer that can be very large (like those that occur as numeric values of high power towers, much larger than those that can be represented by `BigInteger` within feasible memory limits), subject to a condition that either: